 Social Workers: AAPT is approved by the Alabama State Board of Social Work Examiners (ASBSWE) to offer continuing education to social workers.
 ASBSWE Provider No. 0284.

 A discount of $10.00 per registrant for groups of 3 or more registering together.
-When registering a group online, please register all group members at one time using the add additional attendee link that appears at the end of the registration.
-Check or money order only if registering by mail.
-Credit Cards accepted if registering online.
+Email the Registration Chair (firstname.lastname@example.org) to complete a Group Registration.
+Credit Cards are accepted if registering online.
 No purchase orders accepted.